A simple guide to playing cricket

 There are several ways to get a batter out, with each out referred to as “losing a wicket”.

-Since cricket is played with pairs of batsmen, when 10 players from the batting team are dismissed, their innings concludes, and the sum of the runs they scored sets the target score for the bowling team.
+Since cricket is played with pairs of batters, when 10 players from the batting team are dismissed, their innings concludes, and the sum of the runs they scored sets the target score for the bowling team.

 The most common ways of getting a player out include: